flexi-framework/elexi/README.md

 # About

-[FLEXI-PARTICLE][flexiparticle] is a high-order numerical Eulerian-Lagrangian framework for solving PDEs, with a special focus on Computational Fluid Dynamics.
+[ƎLexi][elexi] is a high-order numerical Eulerian-Lagrangian framework for solving PDEs, with a special focus on Computational Fluid Dynamics.
 [FLEXI][flexi] is based on the Discontinuous Galerkin Spectral Element Method (DGSEM), which allows for high-order of accuracy and fully unstructured hexahedral meshes.
 The solver is parallelized very efficiently for large-scale applications and scales to 500,000+ cores.
 Moreover, [FLEXI][flexi] comes with a capable pre- and postprocessing suite that enables complex simulation setups up to the finished visualization.

 For the main development branch, see [flexi-framework/flexi](https://github.com/flexi-framework/flexi).
 This repository contains an extension of FLEXI towards particle-laden flows.
 The particle tracking approach operates in physical space and is based on methods from ray-tracing to handle intersections with possibly curved boundaries.
 Particles are implemented with a Lagrangian point-particle ansatz and can either be one- or two-way coupled to the fluid phase.
 Particle-wall interactions are handled via a hard-sphere approach, where multiple models are available.